2022–23 Luton Town F.C. season

-The 2022–23 season is the 137th season of competitive football and fourth consecutive season in the Championship played by Luton Town Football Club, a professional association football club based in Luton, Bedfordshire, England.
-Luton will also compete in the FA Cup and EFL Cup.
+The 2022–23 season was the 137th season of competitive football and fourth consecutive season in the Championship played by Luton Town Football Club, a professional association football club based in Luton, Bedfordshire, England.
+Luton also competed in the FA Cup and EFL Cup.
 The season covers the period from 1 July 2022 to 30 June 2023.

 Background and pre-season

 Luton Town's pre-season programme began with an away friendly match against Hitchin Town before a week-long training camp in Slovenia, which included a friendly against Slovenian PrvaLiga club Bravo.
 After returning from Slovenia, Luton played a behind-closed-doors match against Gillingham at The Brache training ground, followed by friendlies away to Northampton Town and Peterborough United, and at home to West Ham United.

 EFL Championship

 July–August

 Luton began the season with a goalless draw at home to Birmingham City; new signings Ethan Horvath, Luke Freeman and Carlton Morris were all in the starting lineup, and Cauley Woodrow came on as a substitute to make his first appearance for the club in over a decade.
 The next match also resulted in a draw; Dan Potts scored the team's first league goal in a 1–1 draw away to Burnley.